DebAxom/AlertWizJs/README.md

-# popupjs
+# CustomPopupJs
-popupjs is a library for creating custom popups in web.
+CustomPopupJs is a library for creating custom popups in web.